Registration for our January 2020 camp is now open!

 Via interactive discussions, demonstrations and hands-on opportunities, the Wombats learn the basic skills in working with animals, such as animal husbandry, handling and basic medical care.
 As part of the program, all Wombats will be camp certified in Pet First Aid.

-In addition to all of the interesting information and learning opportunities the kids still get plenty of time to just be kids as instructors lead them in a variety of animal related games and crafts.
+In addition to all of the interesting information and learning opportunities the kids still get plenty of time to just be kids as instructors lead them in a variety of animal related games and activities.
 Of course there will also be plenty of time for cuddles and ear scratches with their new animal friends.

 Our Kookaburra program is ideal for kids who have a special interest in animals or who have expressed an interest in pursuing a career in veterinary medicine.